Key Points

 Heat Exchanger

-The heat exchanger is an essential element of your furnace that keeps combustion gases separate from breathing air.
-It releases warm air inside and sends fumes outside.
-Continuous heating and cooling expands and contracts this component's metal walls.
+The heat exchanger is an essential element of your furnace that keeps combustion gases separate from the air you breathe.
+This component releases warm air inside and vents any fumes created in the process safely outside.
+Continuous heating and cooling expand and contract this component's metal walls.
 Over time, the metal can wear thin.
 Imagine bending a paper clip back and forth until it snaps — the same happens to your heat exchanger over several years.
+A worn heat exchanger can mean combustion gases, including carbon monoxide, are released into the home.
+Breathing these fumes can be fatal, according to the CDC, or the Centers for Disease Control.
+To keep you and your family safe, you need a professional to check for invisible gas leaks, cracks, or deterioration in the heat exchanger.

 Burner